Get a free, no obligation personal loan quote with rates as low as 6.99%

 In Alberta, any credit product with an annual interest rate of at least 32% is designated as high-cost and subject to the legislation.
 This threshold applies to both fixed credit products and open credit products, like a line of credit.

-• Threaten or harass borrowers about outstanding balances
+- Threaten or harass borrowers

-High Interest Loan Legislation In Quebec
+High-Interest Loan Legislation In Quebec

 Under Quebec law, a credit product is considered “high-cost” if it meets the following criterion: the interest rate is higher than the sum of the Bank of Canada’s Bank Rate plus 22%.
 This threshold applies to all types of credit products.

-Any lender who issues you a high-cost credit loan must hold a permit from the Office de la protection du consummator.
+Licensing RequirementsAny lender who issues you a high-cost credit loan must hold a permit from the Office de la protection du consummator.
 This permit is mandatory for both offline and online businesses.
 If the contract entails the lender loaning you money, they’re also required to have a money lender’s permit.
 To verify if your lender holds these permits, type in their name here.

-High Interest Loan Legislation In Manitoba
+High-Interest Loan Legislation In Manitoba

 In Manitoba, a loan is considered “high-cost” if the annual interest rate exceeds 32%.
+While Manitoba doesn’t have any caps on interest these lenders can charge, they do have rules on what the lenders must disclose.

 The lender must disclose the following details to borrowers: